State-dependent potentials for the $^1\text{S}_{0}$ and $^3\text{P}_{0}$ clock states of neutral ytterbium atoms: Magic wavelength measurements

 for the magic wavelength close to the \mbox{$\sS{0} - \tP{1}$} transition.
 The statistical uncertainty is given by the $1\sigma$-error of the fit.

-Systematic errors due to slow drifts during a single measurement are minimized by randomizing the sequence of clock laser detunings $\delta$ at which the dipole beam is toggled.
+We minimize systematic errors due to slow drifts during a single measurement by randomizing the sequence of clock laser detunings $\delta$ at which the dipole beam is toggled.
 Furthermore, we ensure a homogeneous resonance shift across the atomic cloud by choosing the dipole-beam waist $w_0= 125\um$ to be much larger than the transverse cloud size and about twice the waist of the 1D lattice $w_0 \simeq2w_{\mathrm{lat}}$.
 We calibrate the dipole beam power prior to the start of each measurement and keep track of its spatial overlap with the lattice using a camera.
-Over the course of one measurement, we observe small position drifts, which result in a reduction of the intensity of the dipole beam of at most 7\% at the location of the atoms.
+Over the course of the measurement, we observe a small position drift, which we estimate to result in a reduction of the intensity of the dipole beam of at most 7\% at the location of the atoms.
 Assuming this drift to be linear, we obtain a conservative estimate for the systematic error of $-0.11 \GHz$.
 A second contribution of $+0.01\GHz$ stems from the calibration uncertainty of the dipole beam intensity, which is caused by etaloning induced by a bandpass filter mounted on the intensity stabilization photodiode~\cite{SM}.

 We repeat the same measurement in the blue optical spectrum and obtain the following value for the magic frequency: